trOnk12/rijksmusem/documentation/README.md

 ## Working with AdManager object

-If the request to the AdsWizz Ad server was a success, the SDK will return an AdManager object which you will own and will be the way the SDK will communicate events back to your application. \
+If the request to the AdsWizz Ad server was a success, the SDK will return an AdManager object which you will own and will be the way the SDK will communicate events back to your application.
 To get this communication channel open, you need to set up a listener for the AdManager that conforms to the AdManagerListener interface.
 The AdManager will call:

 `onEventReceived(adManager: AdManager, event: AdEvent)` whenever events of interest might happen in the SDK.
 Consult AdEvent.Type for a list of possible events from the AdswizzSDK.

-If an error happens in the SDK while using this object, `onEventErrorReceived(adManager: AdManager, ad: AdData?, error: Error)` will be called
+If an error happens in the SDK while using this object, `onEventErrorReceived(adManager: AdManager, ad: AdData?, error: Error)` will be called.

 As a first step, an **_AdManager_** needs to have some settings.
 You can create an **_AdManagerSettings_** object and pass it to your newly created instance of **_AdManager_**.
 In this object you can specify if you want to play the ad with the SDK’s internal player or a player of your choice that must conform to **_AdPlayer_** interface.

 Next, you need to call prepare method on the **_AdManager_** object.
-This will buffer the ads if you decide the play them with the internal player.
+This will buffer the ads if you decide to play them with the internal player.
 Here is how it looks like.

 ```kotlin
 class MainActivity : AppCompatActivity(), AdManagerListener {